tom-lord/regexp-examples/README.md

 [![Build Status](https://travis-ci.org/tom-lord/regexp-examples.svg?branch=master)](https://travis-ci.org/tom-lord/regexp-examples/builds)
 [![Coverage Status](https://coveralls.io/repos/tom-lord/regexp-examples/badge.svg?branch=master)](https://coveralls.io/r/tom-lord/regexp-examples?branch=master)

-Extends the Regexp class with the method: Regexp#examples
+Extends the Regexp class with the methods: Regexp#examples and Regexp#random_example

-This method generates a list of (some\*) strings that will match the given regular expression.
+Regexp#examples generates a list of all\* strings that will match the given regular expression.

+Regexp#random_example returns one, random string (from all possible strings!!) that matches the regex.

 \* If the regex has an infinite number of possible srings that match it, such as `/a*b+c{2,}/`, or a huge number of possible matches, such as `/.\w/`, then only a subset of these will be listed.